-The review, evaluation, and where applicable, management of an IFCOI shall be completed prior to the account establishment of an award for the human subjects' research project or any commencement of the project (including enrollment of any research subjects), whichever comes first.
-IRB proposals will remain unapproved, pending acceptance by IRB of the IFCOI and the conflict management plan.
+The review, evaluation, and where applicable, management of an IFCOI shall be completed prior to the account establishment of an award for the human subjects' research project or any commencement of the

 25.4 Recruitment Incentives

 Payment arrangements between or among sponsors, organizations, investigators, research personnel, and those referring research participants present a conflict of interest and may place participants at risk of coercion or undue influence or cause inequitable selection.
 Payment in exchange for referrals of prospective participants (finder's fees) is not permitted.
 Similarly, payments designed to accelerate recruitment that is tied to the rate or timing of enrollment (bonus payments) are also not permitted.
 Bonus payments do not include payments for bona fide items or services.